thumbliner/thumbliner/pep.md

 ---

 > “We defend by having the ball.
-That's our first line of defense.”
+That's our first line of defense.”<br>
 > — Pep Guardiola

 ---